anshum-gupta/Multi-Agent-System-Bidding-Bot/README.md

 # Agent-Based-Auction-Model

-This repository hosts the LCfP Agent-based auctions project.
+This repository hosts the Multi-Agent-based auctions project.

+AUTHOR : ANSHUM